 Imperviousness to air and water is extremely important for the mix to be and remain durable.
 If the air void content is too high, the air voids may interconnect and allow water and air to penetrate into the mix.
 Water penetration may cause the asphalt binder to strip from the aggregate.
 Exposing asphalt binder to both water and air will cause it to oxidize more rapidly, causing it to become hard and brittle, and therefore resulting in early fatigue failure.

 4.4.4 DUST TO EFFECTIVE BINDER RATIO

 Another mixture requirement is the dust to effective binder ratio.
 This is computed as the ratio of the percentage by weight of aggregate finer than the 0.075 mm sieve (by washing) to the effective asphalt content expressed as a percent by weight of total mix.
 Effective binder content is the total binder used in the mixture less the percentage of absorbed binder.
 Dust / Binder Ratio is used during the mixture design phase as a design criteria.
-Specifications require the dust / effective binder ratio to be in the range of 0.6 to 1.4, inclusive, for all NCDOT asphalt mixtures.
+See Table 610-3

 4.4.5 MOISTURE SUSCEPTIBILITY